 - Undertake research and analysis of Paris-compatible emission reduction pathways.

 - Reverse the significant reduction of the Climate Change Commission’s budget.

 - Define a Paris-compatible decarbonisation pathway to guide mitigation action.

 - Make data and reporting available on the National Integrated Climate Change Database and Information Exchange System in a timely manner.

 - Establish a permanent mechanism to ratchet-up climate action, building on current efforts to revise its NDC.

 - Develop a plan or strategy for a just transition to a zero emissions society by building on the work done to date to promote green jobs.

 These tables from the report give an overview and analysis of the key factors of the Philippines governance to enable effective climate action.
 We look at the country's key institutions, strategies, targets and legislation, as well at a sectoral level for the electricity supply and transport sectors.

 The report also assesses the readiness of the Philippines electricity supply sector and transport sector.
 See the report for details.

-This report on the Philippines is part of the CAT Climate Governance series where we look at the governance models of 6 countries and assess them using a consistent methodology.
-You can use the links below to find the assessments of the other 5 countries as well as information about the series itself and details on how the assessments were carried out.
+This report on the Philippines is part of the CAT Climate Governance series where we look at the governance models of a number of countries.
+You can use the links below to find the assessments of the other countries as well as information about the series itself and details on how the assessments were carried out.